montagestudio/firefly/README.md

 Run `npm start`

-This can take up to 15 minutes the first time as the local VMs are provisioned from scratch.
+This can take up to 20 minutes the first time as the local VMs are provisioned from scratch, however the result is a local setup that's very similar to the production setup.
+This means that we should be able to avoid causing problems that would usually only be seen in production.

 You can then access the server at http://local-firefly.declarativ.net:2440/